1 | Pigeon Point Beach

 Ancient Indian stone carvings are the central draw to this beach, though ruins from an old colonial church destroyed in the Saint Lucia French Revolution of the late 1700s is another intriguing attraction.
 A trip to Dauphin Beach will make for a very interesting, often exciting, day.

-This beach is two and a half miles (four kilometers) to the east-southeast of the center of Rodney Bay.
+Situated within easy traveling distance from Rodney Bay, this beach is two and a half miles (four kilometers) east-southeast of the center of Rodney Bay.

 1 | Choc Beach